aurule/npc/README.md

 Options:

 * `location`: The settings file to open.
 Use `user` to open your user settings, or `campaign` to open the current campaign's settings.
+* `--type`: The type of settings to open.
+Leave it off to open the main settings file, or specify `changeling` to open the changeling-specific settings.

 # Gotchas